AbdulManaf12/Finetuning-with-LoRA-for-Stable-Diffusion-Kalash-Valley-Portraits/README.md

 * Training Method: Utilize distributed training using PyTorch XLA for efficient distributed training. ❌

 ## Dataset
-Our dataset was curated by randomly selecting images from [Pinterest](https://www.pinterest.com/search/pins/?q=kalash%20valley&rs=typed).
+This dataset was curated by randomly selecting images from [Pinterest](https://www.pinterest.com/search/pins/?q=kalash%20valley&rs=typed).
 These images have been manually reviewed and verified for quality.
 You can access the dataset in the ['KalashValleyImages'](https://github.com/AbdulManaf12/Finetuning-with-LoRA-for-Stable-Diffusion-Kalash-Valley-Portraits/tree/main/KalashValleyImages) folder, you can also check the following image:
  ![dataset big view](https://github.com/AbdulManaf12/Finetuning-with-LoRA-for-Stable-Diffusion-Kalash-Valley-Portraits/blob/main/Input.png)

 ## Training

-For the training phase, we leveraged a publicly available repository on GitHub and fine-tuned it with our custom dataset.
-The repository we utilized is called [Low-rank Adaptation for Fast Text-to-Image Diffusion Fine-tuning](https://github.com/cloneofsimo/lora), while our choice for the pretrained model came from [Hugging Face](https://huggingface.co/runwayml/stable-diffusion-v1-5), named 'runwayml/stable-diffusion-v1-5'.
+For the training phase, I leveraged a publicly available repository on GitHub and fine-tuned it with our custom dataset.
+The repository I utilized is called [Low-rank Adaptation for Fast Text-to-Image Diffusion Fine-tuning](https://github.com/cloneofsimo/lora), while my choice for the pretrained model came from [Hugging Face](https://huggingface.co/runwayml/stable-diffusion-v1-5), named 'runwayml/stable-diffusion-v1-5'.

 To perform the training, execute the following command: